 West Palm Beach Man Pleads Guilty to Laundering, Gambling, and Prostitution Proceeds, and Evading Taxes

-Wifredo A. Ferrer, United States Attorney for the Southern District of Florida, Kelly R. Jackson, Special Agent in Charge, Internal Revenue Service, Criminal Investigation (IRS-CI), and Steve Steinberg, Chief, Aventura Police Department, made the announcement.
+Juan Antonio Gonzalez, Acting United States Attorney for the Southern District of Florida, and Tyler R. Hatcher, Acting Special Agent in Charge, Internal Revenue Service-Criminal Investigation, Miami Field Office, made the announcement.

 This case is being investigated by IRS-CI in Miami.
 The case is being prosecuted by Assistant U.S. Attorney Eric E. Morales of the Southern District of Florida.

 An indictment is a charging instrument containing allegations.
 A defendant is presumed innocent unless and until proven guilty in a court of law.

 Related court documents and information may be found on the website of the District Court for the Southern District of Florida at www.flsd.uscourts.gov or on http://pacer.flsd.uscourts.gov, under case number 21-cr-20185.